Advice for Girls by Girls

-Don’t worry, It seems really scary at first the first day of school when you meet all of the teachers and students you will realize it isn’t that bad, i mean the work might be harder when you get into middle school but it isn’t that scary, if your scared then just take a deep breath and know that you’re gonna make it through this, you are gonna make new friends.
-Good luck in middle school (when you get to middle school the teachers stop treating you like a baby BTW lol) -Adeline, 12, DE
+Don’t worry.
+It seems really scary at first, the first day of school, when you meet all of the teachers and students you will realize it isn’t that bad.
+I mean the work might be harder when you get into middle school, but it isn’t that scary.
+If you’re scared, then just take a deep breath and know that you’re gonna make it through this.
+You are gonna make new friends.
+Good luck in middle school (when you get to middle school, the teachers stop treating you like a baby, BTW lol) -Adeline, 12, DE

-Dear Scared, you don’t have to be so scared of going into a middle school.
+Dear Scared, You don’t have to be so scared of going to a middle school.
 When we think about something, it seems to be very hard and frightening but when we are doing that task, it seems to be much easier.
-Don’t worry about your studies so much you will be able to study with ease.
+Don’t worry about your studies so much.
+You will be able to study with ease.
 Scared, you just have to remember that if anything wrong happens with you at school, you have inform about it to your parents or any elder who can help you out of the situation. -Udeeta, 12, India

 Your Advice for Brianna

 I’m sorry!
-With the feeling invisible thing…. talk to someone about how your feeling.
+With the feeling invisible thing…. talk to someone about how you’re feeling.
 Join a team or group.
 Talk and make people listen to you.
 And about the period… I haven’t gotten mine yet either, and I’m scared of the same thing.
-But just carry pads/tampons around with you and tell your teacher if you feel comfortable doing so. -Moonbear, 12, CA
+But just carry pads/tampons around with you and tell your teacher if you feel comfortable doing so. ~Moonbear, 12, CA

 Your Advice for Hansa